dmbarbour/glas/docs/GlasDesign.md

 ### Extended Tacit Environment?
 Reject.

-Instead of a single data stack, I could extend Glas programs to work with an auxilliary stack for temporary data storage.
+Instead of a single data stack, I could extend glas programs to work with an auxilliary stack for temporary data storage.
 The 'dip' behavior already does this to some degree, but doesn't make it easy to access data deep within a loop.
 A second data stack would complicate arity descriptions but could simplify some data plumbing.
 However, I think this isn't very flexible compared to trying to improve data plumbing purely at the syntax layer.

 ### Abstract Operators and Namespaces?
 Defer.

-I'm tempted to extend Glas programs with abstract operators that can be defined in context.
+I'm tempted to extend glas programs with abstract operators that can be defined in context.
 Something like:

 * **op:OpRef** - call an abstract operator specified by OpRef.
 OpRef could be symbolic, but could also be structured to model a macro or DSL.
 * **ns:(do:P, with:Defs)** - evaluate P, but replace each 'op:OpRef' by its definition (if defined).